actifyjs/actify/src/docs/components/app-bars/bottom-app-bar.md

 # Bottom app bar

-## Bottom app bars display navigation and key actions at the bottom of mobile and tablet screens
+> Bottom app bars display navigation and key actions at the bottom of mobile and tablet screens

-> TODO
+<usage name="bottom-app-bar"></usage>